PGMacDesign/PGMacTips/README.md

             def requested = details.requested
             if (requested.group == 'com.android.support') { //Replace String here with whichever error is thrown
                 if (!requested.name.startsWith("multidex")) {
-                    details.useVersion '26.0.2' //Replace version here with whatever you are using }
+                    details.useVersion '26.0.2' //Replace version here with whatever you are using; this will override the other one
+                }
             }
         }